alcoat/yacana/README.md

 * 🤖 **Multi-agents** & **multi-turn** autonomous chat
 * 🚄 **Streaming** for speed and **structured output** for reliability
 * 🛠️ Same dev.
 API for both **Ollama** and **OpenAi** compatible servers
-* 🚀 *Ready to use in minutes*
+* 🚀 **Ready to use in minutes** with an extensive documentation and examples

 ▶️▶️▶️ [Start by reading the documentation here](https://remembersoftwares.github.io/yacana/). ◀️◀️◀️

 *Yacana is free and open source under MIT license.*
-If you like Yacana consider giving a star to the repo!
-Opensource projects need your help! ⭐
+**If you like Yacana consider giving a star to the repo!
+Opensource projects need your help!** ⭐

 ---